-The Company is managed by the Chairman of the Board of Directors or an individual elected by the Board bearing the title of Chief Executive Officer.
+We are managed by the Chairman of the Board of Directors or an individual elected by the Board bearing the title of Chief Executive Officer.
 The choice between these two methods of management belongs to the Board of Directors and must be made as provided for by the articles of association.
 On July 1, 2004, the Board of Directors appointed Mr. Hugues de Bantel as Chief Executive Officer.
+Following a Management succession plan announced in December 2006, Hugues de Bantel will be replaced by Marc Oczachowski, current Chief Operating Officer.
+Hugues de Bantel will be appointed Member of the Board of Directors.

-The Chief Executive Officer is vested with the powers to act under all circumstances on behalf of the Company, within the limits set out by the corporate purposes, and subject to the powers expressly granted by law to the Board of Directors and the general shareholders' meeting.
+The Chief Executive Officer is vested with the powers to act under all circumstances on behalf of the Company, within the limits set out by the Company's corporate purposes, and subject to the powers expressly granted by law to the Board of Directors and the general shareholders' meeting.

-The Chief Executive Officer represents the Company with respect to third parties.
-The Company is bound by any acts of the Chief Executive Officer even if they are contrary to the corporate purposes, unless it is proven that the third party knew such act exceeded the corporate purposes or could not ignore so in light of the circumstances.
+The Chief Executive Officer represents us with respect to third parties.
+We are bound by any acts of the Chief Executive Officer even if they are contrary to corporate purposes, unless it is proven that the third party knew such act exceeded the Company's corporate purposes or could not ignore it in light of the circumstances.
 Publication of the articles of association alone is not sufficient evidence of such knowledge.